buq2/buq2_website_content/about/about.md

 ## Who am I?

 My name is Matti Jukola.
-I currently live in Tampere, Finland and work as an development engineer at [Pixact Ltd](http://www.pixact.fi).
+I currently live in Tampere, Finland and work as an development engineer at company specializing at industrial image based measurement.
 I have been working professionally with image processing / computer vision / image based measurement since 2008.
 I spend most of my spare time coding, learning, doing electronics and exercising.

 ## Still Processing

-I should have started writing and contributing to OSS many years a go but I prioritized other things.
-Finally in 2014 I got "Still Processing" blog up and running and converted few lectures, presentations and other old things in to few small articles.
+Finally in 2014 I got
+"Still Processing" blog up and running and converted few lectures, presentations and other old things in to few small articles.